-Yesterday, February 25 in a press release, Nokia announced its collaboration with social media giant Facebook for accelerating the adoption of 60GHz Fixed Wireless access technologies.
+Yesterday, February 25, in a press release, Nokia announced its collaboration with social media giant Facebook to accelerate the adoption of 60GHz Fixed Wireless access technologies.
 The joint venture aims at delivering gigabit services via establishing fast and persistent global connections.

 Terragraph is designed to help providers deploy fast and reliable connectivity for people in urban areas.
 Our partnership with Nokia will help advance Terragraph by building a robust, open ecosystem of interoperable commercial solutions based on 60GHz technologies. – Yael Maguire, VP of Connectivity, Facebook